jcdickinson/tv/README.md

 ## License

 MIT licensed.
-Portions (anything to do with VT/ANSI) are [Apache License 2.0.](https://github.com/jwilm/alacritty/blob/master/LICENSE-APACHE)
+Portions (anything to do with ANSI) are [Apache License 2.0.](https://github.com/jwilm/alacritty/blob/master/LICENSE-APACHE), see NOTICES.